 Do you ever go through phases where you have created a super easy meal, that tastes great and goes with so many other sides?
 Well, I’ve been digging these garlic curry roasted potatoes for months now.
-You can have it as a main or a side.We would normally have it with a salad of fermented veggies or fresh greens and if we have a can of chickpeas in the house, I’d toss them through as well.
+You can have it as a main or a side dish.We would typically have it with a salad of fermented veggies or fresh greens, and if we have a can of chickpeas in the house, I’ll toss them through as well.

 This will serve about two people as a main with a side salad or four people as a side.
 You could also add in some other types of potatoes, just make sure you cut them into bigger pieces if you’re doing sweet potatoes as they bake faster then normal ones.

-For this recipe, it really doesn’t matter what type of potato you use.
-I normally also leave the skin on as there is plenty of nutrients in the skin.
-Just use a veggie brush to wash off the soil and they’re ready to go!
+For this recipe, it doesn’t matter what type of potato you use.
+I usually also leave the skin on as there is plenty of nutrients in the skin.
+Just use a veggie brush to wash off the soil, and they’re ready to go!

 As it’s winter now in Australia, this is such an awesome dish to make.
 We would probably have this on rotation at least once a week.
 I tend to mix it up with different salads or other additions as mentioned above.
 Please let me know what you think of this recipe.
 It’s been a while since I’ve shared one!